vivekrp/metamcp/README.md

 [![](https://dcbadge.limes.pink/api/server/mNsyat7mFX)](https://discord.gg/mNsyat7mFX)

-https://metamcp.com (Cloud version online now and available for free)

-MetaMCP is "the One" middleware MCP to manage all your MCPs.
+MetaMCP is the unified middleware MCP to manage all your MCPs.
 It uses a GUI fullstack app (this repo) and a local MCP proxy to achieve this. (see our latest npm repo [mcp-server-metamcp](https://github.com/metatool-ai/mcp-server-metamcp))

 A few feature highlights: